brown-ccv/egyptology-viz/codebook.md

 ### Missing Values:

 -   Missing values are typically represented by the absence of data in a given row/column, which is to say NA or NaN.
-Occasionally, missing numeric values will be represented as ``0`` or ``0.0`` as well as NaN.
+Occasionally, missing numeric values will be represented as ``0`` or ``0.0``.
 This is the case for pragmatic reasons, typically for the purposes of using less code when generating our visuals.

 ----------